 Fitness loners have a tendency to rely on DVDs for their workouts; although they may not know exactly which DVDs will provide them with the workouts they need most to reach their goals.
 They also tend to be the people who spend all of their workout time on an elliptical or treadmill or stationary bike, completely missing out on strength training, toning exercises and variety.

-Another issue with working out at home, especially in NYV, where apartment space is scarce to say the least, is having the proper equipment to really get a full workout.
+Another issue with working out at home, especially in New York City where apartment space is scarce to say the least, is having the proper equipment to really get a full workout.
 Many people just don't own the tools they need to get a professional level workout.

-These are two very good reasons to hire a personal trainer.
-A personal trainer works with any equipment you have and works around any equipment you don't have.
-Your trainer can bring light dumbbell and resistance bands to your home and they and some great body weight resistance moves are all you need for a great strength training workout.
+These are two very good reasons to hire a private trainer.
+They know how to work with any equipment you have and works around any equipment you don't have.
+They can also bring light dumbbell and resistance bands to your home and they and some great body weight resistance moves are all you need for a great strength training workout.
 For cardio, no equipment is needed, unless you'd like a great interval-training routine using a treadmill or elliptical that you already own.

 Your trainer will also be able to create challenging and ever-changing workouts for you that give you all the benefits of a class setting without the class, except that everything about your workout is created specifically for you and your goals, rather than a general workout for a large group.
 You get personalized, well-thought out training routines that are designed for your personality, your goals and your fitness level.
 The impact that will have on your results just can't be overstated.
 A workout is never one-size-fits-all.
 You wouldn't expect a one-size-fits-all dress to look tailored for you and you can't expect that from a class that is designed to fit a wide range of people, either.

-Working out at home with a personal trainer is not only a convenient solution, it's also a very personalized solution.
+Working out at home with a private trainer is not only a convenient solution, it's also a very personalized solution.